 To obtain a PgCert, you will complete:

 - The Value Chain: Marketing, Sales, Distribution, Exhibition (20 credits): This semester 2 module explores the film value chain, with a particular focus on post-production stages, practices, and roles.
-Drawing on global case studies, the module considers film financing, sales and distribution, film promotion and exhibition and consumption.
+Drawing on global case studies, the module considers film financing, sales and distribution, film promotion, exhibition and consumption.

-To obtain a PgCert, you will complete a further 60 credits from three elective modules*.
+To obtain a PgCert, you will complete a further 60 credits from three elective 20-credit modules: